Glasgow Maritime Academy delivers MCA approved Human Element Leadership and management training every week

 Course Duration: 5 days (0900 - 1700)

 Course dates: Every Week Starting monday.
-Exact date see bottom of the page. or Click here If you need last minute slots please call us on the phone.
+Exact date see at the bottom of the page. or Click here If you need last minute slots please call us on the phone.

 Entry Requirements - Technical students should hold a deck or engineering certificate of competency at the operational level and meet the minimum seagoing service requirements for the issue of a management level CoC